 It’s Just Good Business

-Maybe the most convincing explanation to allow a fire pit at your rental is that it will probably make your tenant happy.
+Maybe the most convincing explanation for allowing a fire pit at your rental is that it will probably make your tenant happy.
 In addition, happy tenants are good for your business.
 Productive communication is the foundation of owning successful rental properties.
-Yes, you also need to set clear limits for your tenant so that they do not take advantage of your friendliness.
-Nonetheless, if a fire pit in the backyard will possibly keep them in your rental longer, it may be worth thinking.
+Yes, you also need to set clear limits for your tenants so that they do not take advantage of your friendliness.
+Nonetheless, if a fire pit in the backyard will possibly keep them in your rental longer, it may be worth thinking about.

 The Downsides